Work with NYT

 We welcome applications from individuals with diverse backgrounds and experiences.

-We are looking for an Costume Intern to work with the Head of Costumes, supporting them through the process of designing, creating, and managing the costumes for the show.
+We are always looking for Costume Interns to work with the Head of Costumes, supporting them through the process of designing, creating, and managing the costumes for the show.
 This is a chance for a young creative to work alongside our Costume Team and learn more about the process of costuming a large scale production.

 About You